 Amazon.
 Uber.
 Community financial institutions.
 Something seem out of place here?

 These big-name consumer brands may operate on a much larger scale than the average neighborhood bank, but one notion remains constant: to achieve growth, they all need a solid mix of products catered to the needs of the majority.

 At the beginning of 2017, the dollar volume of home equity line of credit (HELOC) originations was at a three-year low.
-Since then, housing and economic conditions have moved in a favorable direction, and it seems HELOCs are finally ready to make their comeback.
+Finally, it seems HELOCs are ready to make their comeback.

 Read the full article in Illinois Bankers Magazine

 A community financial institution may have a superior product lineup or a dynamic marketing strategy or a contagiously friendly front line – but if it doesn’t have all three (among a collection of others), the institution will likely flatline.
 When it comes to growth, each piece of your strategy is as important as the next.